A – L

 Bone Spurs

-A bone spur is an overgrowth of bone as a result of pressure, trauma, or stress of a ligament or tendon.
-The growth can cause pain and restrict motion of a joint, depending upon the location and size of the spur.
-They may be located under the toenail, causing pain and deformity.
+X-ray of foot with bone spur.A bone spur is an overgrowth of bone as a result of joint arthritis, trauma, or stress to a ligament or tendon.
+The growth can cause pain, swelling, and/or restrict joint motion, depending upon the location and size of the spur.
+Within the foot, spurs are most commonly found on the heel bone due to plantar fasciitis or Achilles tendonitis and within the great toe joint.
+Your podiatrist will take x-rays to evaluate and determine the best treatment option.

 Bunion